JJohnyy/Bohemian-Estates/README.md

 * pictures
   * images were downloaded from variety of websites including pexels for hero image

+# Technologies Used
+Below is everything that I used throughout development which helped with building the website.

+* HTML -  HTMl5 provided the content and the structure of my website.
+I used a few semantic elements where possible.

+* CSS - CSS was used to style all my pages.

+* Google fonts - Google fonts was used to import all font types for the different elements.

+* GitHub -  GitHub was used to externally hold my repository.
+Will also use GitHub pages to deploy my website.

+* VSCode - VSCode was used to write entire code.

+* Font Awsome - font awsome was used thru entire website to enhance look and experience of a user

 # Testing

 * page was tested in different browsers and sizes